 It’s our goal to help you do just that.

 The information we’re providing—from informational videos to resumes—is laser-targeted for application scientist positions and is exclusively for PhDs.

 There are nuances to the application scientist field that you will find nowhere else.

 The Application Scientist Career Library was built by practicing application scientists who are familiar with the role’s nuances.
 They can provide you with tools and advice on how best to secure a position.

 As an application scientist, your employer wants to know that you are an expert in the theory and practice of the science behind the market within which you will operate and can represent the company well in front of diverse audiences.

 You don’t need to pay thousands of dollars to understand what your employer is looking for.

-In the Application Scientist Assembly, we provide extensive training and personalized support.
+In the Application Scientist Career Library, we provide extensive guidance and personalized support.
 And our materials are specifically designed to help you showcase both your natural talents and your PhD expertise, so you attract the attention of leading companies.